dell/omnia/docs/source/index.rst

 |Omnia version| |Downloads| |Last Commit| |Commits Since 1.4| |Contributors| |Forks| |License|

-Ansible playbook-based deployment of Slurm and Kubernetes on servers running an RPM-based Linux OS
+Ansible playbook-based deployment of Slurm and Kubernetes on servers running an RPM-based Linux OS.

 Omnia (Latin: all or everything) is a deployment tool to turn servers with RPM-based Linux images into functioning Slurm/Kubernetes clusters.